Rock climbing can be a safe sport when you adhere to these climbing safety tips, and it can also be a risky one when you

 This is understandable, as most climbers never intend to scare away potential climbers with rock climbing risks.
 However, sooner or later today, rock climbing newbies often learn of the enormous dangers that exist anytime they climb.

 However, these measures do not get to be expatiated on because the focus of the training differs.
-Climbing Apex, thus, explain fully 10 of the various climbing safety measures to be undertaken by every climber.
+Climbing Apex, thus, explains fully 10 of the various climbing safety measures to be undertaken by every climber.

 Rock Climbing Safety Tips & Advice

 Rock climbing risks can be intimidating, but thousands of rock climbers globally ascend rugged terrains with no casualty.

 These climbers, each with various climbing experiences, spanning beginners to advanced climbers, climb challenging routes with zero death due to strict adherence to rock climbing safety measures.